 Hi!
 I’m Megan, I’m 25 and I live in Glasgow with my long-suffering boyfriend and moulting cat.
 I currently work in the business sides of clinical trials, where I try to work out how the hell we’re going to budget huge trials.
-I’m an amateur bodybuilder, meal-prepper, coffee addict and serial hobbyist.
+I’m a meal-prepper, iron sport enthusiast, coffee addict and serial hobbyist.
 My great likes in life are organisation, fancy gin, heavy metal and huge, musty vintage furniture warehouses.
-My greatest dislike is people walking slowly directly in front of me.
+My greatest dislike is people walking slowly directly in front of me…

-The idea of Renaissanse Man started during the Italian Renaissance period – This was a period between the 14th and 16th century that basically had art, science, literature, music and philosophy production on overdrive.
-Famous names from this period include such as Michelangelo, Raphael and of course, the big man himself, Leonardo da Vinci.
+The idea of the Renaissance Man started during the Italian Renaissance period.
+This was the time between the 14th and 16th centuries that basically had art, science, literature, music and philopsophy production on overdrive.
+Famous names from this period include Michelangelo, Raphael and of course, the big man himself, Leonardo da Vinci.

-A Renaissance man was one who developed his abilities in four main areas:
+A Renaissance man was one who strived to develop his abilities in four main areas:

 A Modern Renaissance